|

 and grain fields -- and ultimately for high quality animal products (milk, eggs

+and meat).
 In other countries loss of

 fertility could be due to poor irrigation techniques or through advancing desert